grg2rsr/LR-RRR/points to make.md

 closed loop behavior with physiology leads to deep data

+measuring both behavior and neurons hen and egg problem task influences neural activity - neural activity influences behavior

+some simple examples:
+motor planning signals preceed movement sensory representations succeed sensory stimuli

+more interesting examples:
+reward expectation/prediction and reward consumption

+to find out if a neuron drives sth or is driven by sth first pass analysis align on event

 embedded in the data are: influence of task events on neurons, and vice versa
 example: reward responding / reward predicting